ZachCurtis/EasyBullet/README.md

     BulletThickness: number?, -- Sets the thickness of the bullets in studs
     FilterList: {[number]: Instance}?, -- An array of instances assigned to RayParams.FilterDescendantsInstances
     FilterType: Enum.RaycastFilterType?, -- The RaycastFilterType, either Include or Exclude
-    BulletPartProps: {[string]: unknown}? -- A dictionary of properties matching the properties of BasePart to override the bullet part rendering.
+    BulletPartProps: {[string]: unknown}?, -- A dictionary of properties matching the properties of BasePart to override the bullet part rendering.
 Cannot include keys "CFrame", "Size", or "Color"
+    BulletData: {[string]: unknown}? -- A dictionary of any data you wish to associate with this bullet.
+HitVelocity is a reserved key for this table, and is set by EasyBullet before passing the BulletData table to the BulletHit, BulletHitHumanoid, and BulletUpdated events.
+Useful for variations such as displaying a different hit effect for a sniper, or altering the damage dependent on the gun type.
 }
 ```
 #### Default EasyBulletSettings